Radiation & Asbestos Exposure

 High-Risk Groups

-• Shipyard workers โ€” construction and repair
+• Shipyard workers โ€” construction, overhaul, repair

-• Vehicle mechanics โ€” brake pads, gaskets
+• Vehicle / aircraft mechanics โ€” brake pads, clutch facings, gaskets

 Asbestos-Related Conditions